 Can You Prevent Accommodative Dysfunction?

-You can help reduce vision-focusing problems by wearing glasses or contact lenses.
+Wearing glasses or contact lenses can help you reduce vision-focusing problems.
 However, the best way to prevent accommodative dysfunction is by getting regular eye examinations.

 Regular eye exams can help you detect vision problems early, which helps your doctor prevent further issues.
 It can also detect underlying causes and serious eye conditions.

 Having trouble focusing your eyes can mean a lot of things.
 There are different symptoms and causes associated with this condition.